xsolla/xsolla-launcher-build/README.md

  settings_screen: license_window               | Section in the Launcher settings window, containing information about the license of the used libraries and tools.
  change_username_window                        | Change username window.
  disconnect_account_window                     | Window to disconnect a social account, used for authentication, from Launcher.
- login_window                                  | Login Widget window.
+ login_window                                  | Background image of the Login Widget window.
  login_window: regions_combo_box               | Block to select a region for the game.
  steam_login_window                            | Authorization window for game launch from Steam.
  error_window                                  | Error window for non-critical errors such as wrong username/password.